Product Name: InboxDollars

 - You need to answer several questions before you find out if you ‘qualify’

 Very often these surveys are targeted towards unemployed, uneducated, and elderly people.
 They want to know who is desperate or naive enough to purchase products*, then they call you to try to sell you junk.

 *OK, I’ll admit that this is speculation on my part, but believe me, the real reason you are answering these questions is NOT that they are interested in your opinion.

 Like Cash Crate, as far as trial offer and survey sites go, InboxDollars is not that bad.
 For me, it’s a complete waste of time and potential to make money in other ways, but I can see that this type of simple work might appeal to some people, even if they pay is terrible.

-It's important to remember that it's the companies, not you, that are making the real profit here.
-If you value your time, and think that there are bigger/better things to be done, as well as more money to be made online, then this is not for you.
+It’s important to remember that it’s the companies, not you, that is making the real profit here.
+If you value your time and think that there are bigger/better things to be done, as well as more money to be made online, then this is not for you.
 Yes, they do pay, but at what cost?